sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 ### Server and Client

 There are two concepts here:
-  - A server accepts clients connexion.
+  - A server accepts clients connection.
     ```kotlin
     val server = ServerSocket(9999)
     val socket = server.accept()
     ```
-  - A Client looks for a server to establish a connexion.
+  - A Client looks for a server to establish a connection.
     ```kotlin
     val socket = Socket("localhost", 9999)
     ```

-However once the connexion is establish ie the client socket is created and connected to the server.
+However once the connection is establish ie the client socket is created and connected to the server.
 Then bytes exchange can flow.

 ### Socket

-The Socket is that connexion between the server and the client.
+The Socket is that connection between the server and the client.
   - Server's socket input is client's socket output.
   - Server's socket output is client's socket input.